Allahverdi Khan: Death and burial

 Allahverdi Khan died on 3 June 1613, during a visit at Isfahan.
 His death greatly saddened Abbas I, who accompanied his bier to a place where the corpses of the deceased were ritually washed and prepared for the burial.
 Abbas I also visited the house of Allahverdi Khan's family in Isfahan, where he offered his condolences.
-He thereafter appointed Allahverdi Khan's son Imam-Quli Khan as the governor of Fars, thus succeeding his deceased father.
-Allahverdi Khan was buried in an exquisite tomb at Mashhad.
-His tomb was built next to the Imam Reza shrine as a unique way of respect, which reflects his standing and status in the Safavid empire.
+He thereafter appointed Allahverdi Khan's son Emamqoli Khan as the governor of Fars, thus succeeding his deceased father.

+Allahverdi Khan was buried at the Imam Reza Shrine in Mashhad, under an exquisite dome, which reflects his standing and status in the Safavid Empire.
 The tomb still stands to this day; it is an elegant two-storied octagonal structure with marble slabs and tiles sheathing the interior.
 Allahverdi also had another son named Daud Khan, who would later serve as the governor of Ganja and Karabakh.